MasterChef India: Creation

 MasterChef India is a Hindi language adaptation of the Australian show MasterChef Australia, which itself is based on the original British MasterChef.
 The first season of MasterChef India – Hindi was aired on StarPlus and hosted by Akshay Kumar, Kunal Kapur and Ajay Chopra.

 It continued for eight seasons and Vikas Khanna, Sanjeev Kapoor, Chef Jolly, Ranveer Brar, Zorawar Kalra, Vineet Bhatia, Garima Arora and Pooja Dhingra also participated as judges in different seasons.

 MasterChef India – Hindi is currently airing on Sony Entertainment Television since the seventh season.

 Expansion

-In early 2021, the show expanded into Tamil, Telugu, Kannada and Malayalam through Sun TV Network.
+In early 2021, the show expanded into Telugu, Tamil, Kannada and Malayalam through Sun TV Network.
 The south regional versions are telecasted by Sun TV, Gemini TV, Udaya TV and Surya TV.
 The first season of MasterChef India – Tamil was launched on 7 August 2021, while the first season of MasterChef India – Telugu was premiered on 27 August 2021.
 Vijay Sethupathi and Tamannaah Bhatia are the hosts of Tamil and Telugu versions respectively.
 The Hindi version never had a host in any of its seasons.